Small ponds can hold BIG fish…but what if you need access to more than just the shoreline? Which style of boat is best for fishing and pond-hopping?

 |Good stability; holds 1-2 people||Usually made of wood, which requires maintenance|

 |Moves swiftly through the water||More expensive than other styles|

-Kayaks are small and narrow sit down vessels usually designed for 1-2 people.
-They are manually paddled by a double sided oar and glide throug the water very well.
+Kayaks are small and narrow sit-down vessels usually designed for 1-2 people.
+They are manually paddled by a double-sided oar and glide through the water very well.

 Kayaks are ideal fishing boats if you’re planning on doing it solo.
 There’s a minimal obstruction between you and the experience of being on the water, with just enough room for you and your gear.